Skip to content

 By talking to users, we learned that their biggest frustrations involved data entry.
 You know how infuriating it is having to re-type your resume when applying for a job?
 Well, people at USCIS had to type in all the information from paper forms asylum applicants mailed in.
 Then they had to retype this information when submitting applicants for security checks.

 Our new system automated data entry where possible.
 We built APIs to automate security check submissions as well.
 The new system aggregated check results from over eight different law enforcement databases.
-It also sped up check responses from a matter of days, to a matter of hours.
+It also sped up check responses from a matter of days to a matter of minutes.

 Results